20 sustainable travel tips to keep in mind for your next trip

 Picking your airline is essential, too.
 Incredibly, there can be up to 26% difference in efficiency between the most and least sustainable airlines.
 The latest aircraft models are already miles ahead of their predecessors in fuel efficiency, with each new generation of aircraft improving fuel efficiency by roughly 15%.
 You can compare the least and most efficient airlines at the Atmosfair Airline Index.

-Aside from walking or biking, taking the train is the most environmentally friendly way of travelling.
+Aside from walking or biking, taking the train is the most sustainable way of travelling.
 In fact, compared to cars and airplanes, trains emit between 66-75% less carbon.
 In terms of energy consumption, use of space, and noise levels, trains are far more sustainable too.
 Rail travel between cities or on long distances produces the least amount of greenhouse gasses into the air out of all forms of long distance transportation.
 In fact, trains are more efficient than a Prius.
 We talk more about the transport options you can use to reduce your carbon footprint here.

 5. And have we told you about our coaches?

 Buses are slightly more fuel-intensive than trains – transporting lots of people with small amounts of fuel.
-And, well, we don’t want to brag, but our sleek fleet of Contiki coaches are one of the greenest ways to travel across Europe.
+And, well, we don’t want to brag, but our sleek fleet of Contiki coaches are one of the most mindful ways to travel across Europe.
 They’re all equipped with Euro 6 engines, so sometimes the air leaving the engine is cleaner than the air that goes in.

 6. If you can walk or cycle, walk or cycle!